friends-of-presta/security-advisories/_posts/2023-02-07-stored-xss.md

 * Systematically escape characters ' " < and > by replacing them with HTML entities and applying strip_tags - Smarty and Twig provide auto-escape filters :
 > Smarty: `{$value.comment|escape:'html':'UTF-8'}`  Twig: `{\{value.comment|e\}}`(without backslashes)
+> * Limit to the strict minimum the length's value in database - a database field which allow 10 characters (`varchar(10)`) is far less dangerous than a field which allow 40+ characters (use cases which can exploit fragmented XSS payloads are very rare)
 * Configure CSP headers (content security policies) by listing  externals domains allowed to load assets (such as js files).
 * If applicable: check against all your frontoffice's uploaders, uploading files which will be served by your server with mime type application/javascript (like every .js natively) must be strictly forbidden as it must be considered as dangerous as PHP files.
 * Activate OWASP 941's rules on your WAF (Web application firewall) - be warn that you will probably break your backoffice and you will need to preconfigure some bypasses against these set of rules.